The Rainforest Alliance, Fairtrade International, and UTZ are different organizations that all share similar missions and goals.

 It is important to note that these labels are not mutually exclusive, and that you can often find products with more than one of these seals.

 In 2014, the State of Sustainability Initiatives Review completed a study which reviewed independent organizations on social, environmental, and economic indices.
 The Rainforest Alliance/Sustainable Agriculture Network scored the highest overall average (84 percent) in terms of social impact, above Fairtrade (73 percent), UTZ (58 percent), and Organic (51 percent).

 Rainforest Alliance and UTZ Certified

-The Rainforest Alliance and UTZ share very similar missions.
-However, UTZ works only in agricultural certification, whereas the Rainforest Alliance's certification covers multiple sectors, including forestry and tourism as well as agriculture.
-We also offer a portfolio of services such as corporate advisory, field implementation projects, and more.
-In early 2017, the Rainforest Alliance and UTZ announced the intention to merge in the fall of 2017.
-The new organization will create a single agriculture sustainability standard, simplify the certification process, and continue to improve livelihoods for farmers and forest communities.
+In January 2018, the Rainforest Alliance and UTZ merged into one organization, called the Rainforest Alliance.
+The UTZ certification program focuses on agriculture, whereas Rainforest Alliance certification covers forestry, tourism, and agriculture; we also offer a portfolio of services such as corporate advisory, field implementation projects, and more.
+In 2019, the new, combined organization will create a single agriculture certification standard, simplify the certification process, and continue to improve livelihoods for farmers and forest communities.

 Some points of difference between the Rainforest Alliance and Fairtrade

 The Rainforest Alliance differs from Fairtrade in the focus and strategy of their missions.